synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 Disclaimer – this script was created by modifying a copy of demo_sn173.py, and might have been written slightly differently had it had been created from scratch.

-First up: a copyright notice, and a doc-string saying “what the file is”.
+First up: a copyright notice, and a doc-string saying "what the file is".

 Doc-strings are extra-handy in SNAPpy scripts, because Portal uses them to auto-generate tooltips.